sizheng1996/recommender/README.md

 ## Three Collaborative Filtering methods
 - K-Nearest Neighbors with means
-The users can change the parameters k and min_k. k is the number of nearest neighbors.
+-The users can change the parameters k and min_k. k is the number of nearest neighbors.
 The default value of k is 200. min_k is the minimum number of support neighbors.
 The default value of min_k is 1.
 - Matrix Factorization
 - K-means